 About slow EV charging

 The output power of a slow electric car charger is controlled below 3.6kw, which is the preferred method of many home electric car chargers.
-It's also simple to configure and can be powered from a single-phase supply, so it's easy to install and inexpensive.
+Its configuration is also simple, uses a Type 1 EV charger (also called a Level 1 charger) and can be powered by a single-phase power supply, making it easy to install and inexpensive.

 Is slow charging better for your EV battery?